ldclakmal/ballerina-datastructures/src/datastructures/Module.md

+# Ballerina Data Structures

+This module provides common data structures written by [Ballerina](https://ballerina.io) programming language.

+#### Compatibility
+|                    | Version      |
+|:------------------:|:------------:|
+| Ballerina Language | 1.2.0        |

+## 1. Linked List

 A linked list is a linear collection of data elements, whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
 It is a data structure consisting of a collection of nodes which together represent a sequence.
 In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.

-# Module Overview

 This module provides a doubly linked list implementation with its operations.
 Operations that index into the list will traverse the list from the beginning or the end, whichever is closer to the specified index.
 Note that this implementation is not synchronized.
 If multiple threads access a linked list concurrently, and at least one of the threads modifies the list structurally, it must be synchronized externally.

-## Compatibility
-|                    | Version      |
-|:------------------:|:------------:|
-| Ballerina Language | 1.2.0        |

-## API Guide
+### API Guide

 First, import the `ldclakmal/linkedlist` module into the Ballerina project.